 Some may also have special educational needs (SEND) and may have a Statement, or EHCP which brings together health and social care needs, as well as their special educational provision.

-The school has a policy for 'medical conditions 'which can be found on the school website, arrangements discussed.
-For children with SEND this may include additional familiarisation visits, buddy bonding activities, parental/carer visits to our school or other reasonable adjustments in addition to normal arrangements for all children.
+The school has a policy for 'medical conditions' which can be found on the school website,

 Section 13: Effective Transition.